-One of the deciding factors for Bell was the broad range of security services that Trend Micro offered, including the centralized management that protected DCIDS’s endpoints and physical and virtual servers with powerful cloud-based protection from viruses, malware, and advanced threats.
-Another factor was Trend Micro had VDI security that could support DCIDS’s ongoing move towards virtualization.
+One of the deciding factors for Bell was the broad range of security services that Trend Micro offered, including the centralised management that protected DCIDS’s endpoints and physical and virtual servers with powerful cloud-based protection from viruses, malware, and advanced threats.
+Another factor was Trend Micro had VDI security that could support DCIDS’s ongoing move towards virtualisation.

 “We found Trend Micro solutions easy to use and they provided advanced security capabilities that our prior vendor lacked,” said Atkins.
 “And because Trend Micro was an authorised VMware solution provider and we planned to deploy VDI on a VMware platform, the choice for us was easy.”